ChaddFrasier/Simulator/README.md

 ```

 And then uses the listed metadata file to read in the process of the form to create a PCB list for each process in the metadata file.
-**Note: This is mimicing the concept of a processor executing any action that appears in the list of processor actions in the form
+**Note: This is mimicking the concept of a processor executing any action that appears in the list of processor actions in the form
 of a file, the creating a process control structure to then execute that process over X amount of cycles of the processor.**
 ```
 Start Program Meta-Data Code: